 But let’s pretend that instead of reacting calmly, this mom harbours worries about her child’s small size.
 “Oh, my baby girl’s only in the 5th Percentile for weight…yikes!’
 Mum approaches the meal with trepidation.
 She’s worried and she shows it.

 When the child’s mouth closes firmly, the child can see the tension in her mom’s face and her posture.
-Mom doesn’t give up but tries to play a game instead, moving the spoon all around in a pleasant high pitched voice.
-When that doesn’t work or ceases working after a while, she starts to plead and when her husband or other support person comes in the room, they talk about the ‘eating problem’ in hushed voices with anxious tones.
+Mom doesn’t give up but tries to play a game instead, moving the spoon all around in a pleasant, high-pitched voice.
+When that doesn’t work or ceases to work after a while, she starts to plead, and when her husband or other support person comes in the room, they talk about the “eating problem” in hushed voices with anxious tones.
 The question of how to deal with their picky eater consumes them.

 Picky eating anxiety builds on itself.

 Each meal becomes progressively worse.
-You see, the child can feel the anxiety and the adults for their part, start to act as if they know there will be a problem with the meal.
+You see, the child can feel the anxiety, and the adults, for their part, start to act as if they know there will be a problem with the meal.
 You can cut the tension with a knife.
 Nobody talks as the spoon approaches their little one’s mouth.
-Every one waits expectantly.
+Everybody waits expectantly.
 The child realizes they are the centre of attention and can feel the anxiety around the table.
 This is not a comfortable feeling.
-Suddenly the little girl feels weird, unprotected, out of control because her rock is faltering and her adult family members are looking concerned.
-Deep down within the child has a desperate need for assurance.
-The little girl needs to know her parents know how to handle her and now that rock that she has relied on for so long, has suddenly disintegrated.
+Suddenly the little girl feels weird, unprotected, and out of control because her rock is faltering and her adult family members are looking concerned.
+Deep down, the child has a desperate need for assurance.
+The little girl needs to know that her parents know how to handle her, and now that rock that she has relied on for so long has suddenly disintegrated.

 Every meal it gets worse and soon more and more foods are being pushed away.
 Now our little picky eater will only eat yogurt or cereal.
 Mum gets upset and calls friends to talk about the problem or chats at playtime with the other moms over what to do.
 Each couple of days she tries something new, hopeful as she approaches the meal that this will finally cure the picky eating.
 She takes the child to a doctor and maybe a specialist, all of whom poke and prod her child and focus on the ‘problem.’
 Not much changes.

-Ok, that was a fictional story but it’s something I see all the time.
-It’s very important if you want to learn how to deal with a picky eater and stop this behaviour, that you begin to see extreme picky eating as having little to do with actual eating.
-So what does it have to do with?
+Ok, that was a fictional story, but it’s something I see all the time.
+It’s very important, if you want to learn how to deal with a picky eater and stop this behaviour, that you begin to see extreme picky eating as having little to do with actual eating.
+So, what is it related to?
 Well, it has to do with leadership.
-When you feel anxious and worried, you stop being a leader and you start inadvertently looking to your child for resolution.
-That in turn, makes your child feel very uncomfortable because no child is equipped to lead a family.
+When you feel anxious and worried, you stop being a leader and start inadvertently looking to your child for resolution.
+That, in turn, makes your child feel very uncomfortable because no child is equipped to lead a family.

 Picky eating tips won’t solve the problem.

+I understand the allure of thinking that if you have a child with a picky eating issue, that issue will just go away.
 I feel for your struggles because it’s very confusing for parents out there.
-Parents are told that they can solve issues with a series of tips.
-I’m sorry to be the one to say this but that’s not true.
-All tips will do is confuse parents and lull them in to a sense of false security, making them think they can change their child’s behaviour just by tweaking things.
-As a result, parents are sent in to a cycle of looking for help indefinitely and nothing is ever resolved.
+Parents are told how to deal with a picky eater and that’s with a series of tips.
+I’m sorry to be the one to say this, but that’s not true.
+All these tips will do is confuse parents and lull them into a false sense of security, making them think they can change their child’s behaviour just by tweaking things.
+As a result, parents are sent into a cycle of looking for help indefinitely, and nothing is ever resolved.

 Picky eating food battles equal control battles.